anmarjarjees/java-essentials/README.md

     - WrapperClass

 9. collections (package) => contains the following classes:
+    - ListInfo
+    - LinkedListInfo
     - MapInfo
     - MapLoop
     - StringToArrayList
+    - SetInfo
+    - QueueInfo

+You can check this short and quick video about "Java Collection"

 design_pattern_oop (package):
 NOTE: This package has been moved to another repo.
 To learn more about Classes and Objects, check my repo [Java-OOP-UML](https://github.com/anmarjarjees/java-oop-uml)